wbamberg/idl-reference/docs/mozIThirdPartyUtil.md

 nested iframes with different base domains, even though the bottommost and
 topmost URIs might be equal, will be considered third party.)

-@param aWindow
-       The bottommost window in the hierarchy.
-@param aURI
-       A URI to test against.
-If null, the URI of the principal
-       associated with 'aWindow' will be used.

 For example, if 'aURI' is "http://mail.google.com/", 'aWindow' has a URI
 of "http://google.com/", and its parent is the topmost content window with
 a URI of "http://mozilla.com", the result will be true.

-@return true if 'aURI' is third party with respect to any of the URIs
-        associated with aWindow and its same-type parents.

 @throws if aWindow is null; the same-type parent of any window in the
         hierarchy cannot be determined; or the URI associated with any